dchao34/bbrcit_kde/README.md

-Code to do 2d gaussian kernel with 1D product kernels.
+Code to do 2d gaussian kernel density estimation with 1D product kernels

 It also does cross validation.